-After 4 years in Tokyo you would hope that I would have a book full of tricks to survive here…
+After 4 long years based in Tokyo, one would hope that I would have a book full of tricks to survive here…??

-We live in the heart of Tokyo in the Minato-ku district, its a great spot to be with a close station connecting us to both Haneda and Narita airports.
-Our building has a pretty good supermarket in the base making quick milk runs a little easier, you can also find a ramen house and a few other restaurants – oh and a dry cleaner too.
-Our apartment is a western style home – without the tatami room and it feels like home.
-Its very convenient living.
-I am spoilt with five or so other expats in the building all working with my husband and one family with a little one for Riley to have playdates with and an awesome mum is my coffee date.
-We love them.
+We live in the heart of Tokyo better known as the Minato-ku district.
+It’s a great spot to be.
+We are in close proximity to Tamachi station – Tamachi connects to both Haneda and Narita airports.
+Our building has a good supermarket in the basement, making it less awkward to ask the neighbour for sugar, on the B1 level there is also a ramen house and a few other restaurants – oh and a dry cleaner too.
+Our apartment is a western style home – and it feels like home.

-So what are the “cool spots”? our main go to hangs are places we find easy and comfortable to get to.
-Tokyo Tower (Shiba Park) is a stone through away so a 10 minute walk gets the kids out, we have a local coffee/baker joint to fuel up and two large play areas with lots of room to push bikes around, slide and kick a ball.
-During the summer months these spots have small markets and festivals.
-They never get overly busy like the popular Yoyogi Park etc.. and hey yoyogi is a beautiful spot it just gets very busy – if you are visiting defiantly check it out.
+Our main go to hangs are places we find easy and comfortable to get to.
+Tokyo Tower (Shiba Park) is a stone through away making a quick 10 minute walk there gets the kids out and about.
+We have a local coffee/baker joint near the playground to fuel up so we can keep up at the two large play areas.
+There is lots of room to push our bikes around, slide and kick a ball.
+During the summer months these spots have small community markets and festivals to enjoy.
+These parks never get overly busy like the popular Yoyogi Park etc.. and hey yoyogi is a beautiful spot it just gets very busy – if you are visiting defiantly check it out.

 Our next fav is Odiaba, the bus leaves from directly out the front of our building making life super easy.
 A quick ride over the rainbow bridge and you are there.
-I feel like I still haven’t discovered all of Odiaba as there are four main buildings/malls.
-Hundreds of restaurants and eateries, dozens of play areas and endless shopping stores.
+I feel like I still haven’t discovered all of Odiaba.
+With four main buildings/malls, hundreds of restaurants and eateries, dozens of play areas and endless shopping stores.

 Our Odiaba days are often kicked off with coffee from “Bills cafe” (Divercity – Islandside)

 Then we head upstairs to a small indoor play area.
-This spot is perfect for a quick play at a low cost 100yen per 10mins isn’t going to break the bank, it is best for ages 0-5.
-Side note they have massage chairs and a cool ball pit next door dad can run around with a game of laser tag.
+This spot is perfect for a quick play at a low cost 100yen per 10mins (isn’t going to break the bank) it is best for ages 0-5.
+Side note they have massage chairs and a cool ball pit and next door dad can run around with a game of laser tag.

-When we aren’t there we are over to the larger indoor area, Venus Fort – the walk is lovely and open with blooming gardens for the kids to play and run along.
-TramPark is a bit pricey with an adult charge of 1400yen for adults (yes you pay) and from 6months + you are charged around 600yen for an hour, if you free join and become a member the price is reduced.
-Trampark offers a large soft play area for infants to toddlers with climbers, slides and bouncers.
+Somedays (snow days) we need something alot larger so we head to the large indoor area over the road at Venus Fort – the walk is lovely and open with blooming gardens for the kids to play and run along.
+TramPark is a bit pricey with an adult charge of 1650yen for adults and from 2years + you are charged around 600yen for an hour, if you free join and become a member the price is reduced.
+Trampark offers a large soft play area for infants to toddlers, they also have a playhouses with slides, playdoh, pretend kitchens and a reading area.
 Moving up in age you will find a small and large climber playground for 5-10 year olds.
-They have some chilled areas to train tables, reading corner, puzzles and soft doh.
+They have some chilled areas to train tables, puzzles.
 Riley loves the ride on tractors.

 I find Odiaba, accomodating for children, lifts, children room, stroller friendly and restaurant friendly, it can be stressful running around a foreign city with a baby.
 However most train stations do have lifts and pram areas – try to ride outside of peak times.